winfunc/deepreasoning/README.md

 ## Self-Hosting

-DeepClaude can be self-hosted on your own infrastructure.
+DeepReasoning can be self-hosted on your own infrastructure.
 Follow these steps:

 1. Configure environment variables or `config.toml`
 2. Build the Docker image or compile from source